Argemenon/ML-CODES-VS/README.md

-This is my repository for learning Machine Learning using OpenCv in python.
-I'll be using Jupyter Notebooks to make learing easier.
+This is my repository for learning ML with OpenCv in Python.
+I'll be using Jupyter Notebooks to make learning easier.